 Mason Cash mixing bowl

 Where would a baker be without a trusty mixing bowl?
-This 26cm Mason Cash earthenware bowl appeared several times throughout episode 1 of the new series, as the contestants tackled Swiss rolls, fondant fancies and showstopping 'landscape' cakes.
+The Mason Cash earthenware bowl appeared several times throughout the new series, as the contestants tackle Swiss rolls, fondant fancies and glazed doughnuts.

-It'll also be a familiar sight to long-time fans of the show, and it's known for its timeless look and robust design.
+Known for its timeless look and robust design, it should also be a familiar sight to long-time fans of the show.
 It has a wide, shallow shape that's ideal for kneading and mixing, and it's lightweight enough to lift easily while transferring mixtures from bowl to tin – making it a reliable choice for the competing bakers.

 We've also tested the Mason Cash innovative kitchen mixing bowl, which is just as easy to use.
 You can find more reviews in our guide to the best mixing bowls.